opportus/object-mapper/README.md

 - A public property having for name the same as the target point ([`PropertyPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/PropertyPoint.php))
 - A public getter having for name `'get'.ucfirst($targetPointName)` and requiring no argument ([`MethodPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/MethodPoint.php))

+#### Custom automatic mapping

+In some cases, with the help of reverse-engineering, you might be able to genericize mapping logic tied to your specific domain.

-Sometime, the default [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) may not be the most appropriate behavior anymore.
-In this case, you can implement your own [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php), and in order to make it guess the appropriate [`RouteCollection`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/RouteCollection.php), reverse-engineer the classes to map.
+You can encapsulate that genericized mapping logic into a [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) implementation.
+In order to make the strategy define an appropriate [`RouteCollection`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/RouteCollection.php), reverse-engineer the source and target classes to map.

+Doing so, you can then map seamlessly state of your model's instances such as in the code example above.

 Below is described the single method of the [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php):